 10 Tips for Evaluating Life Plan Communities:

 Offering tremendous value, an exceptional lifestyle and incomparable peace of mind for the future, it’s no wonder life plan communities are often considered the ideal senior living choice.
 To receive the most benefit, look for a community that offers the services, amenities, lifestyle and residence options that appeal to your personal interests.
-As you consider independent senior living communities, click here to read 10 tips (PDF) that will help you make the choice that’s right for you or your loved one.
+As you consider independent senior living communities, these 10 tips can help you make the choice that’s right for you or your loved one.

 The 10 Key Changes You May Notice In Your Loved One:

 It is often a family member or close friend who first notices a change in a loved one’s behavior, but it can be difficult to determine the significance of each change.
-Click here to see 10 key changes (PDF) to look for.
+Watch for these 10 changes.

 10 Ways to Deal with Caregiver Stress (by AARP):